jeotte/Civitas/README.md

     git clone https://github.com/jeotte/Civitas.git

-2. The application is configured to use a database deployed on AWS.
-Skip this step to use the default.
-To use a different database, follow these steps to create a Mysql database:
+2. Follow these steps to create a Mysql database:

   2a.
 My installation is in: C:\Program Files\MySQL\MySQL Server 5.7.
 I opened a command prompt in the \bin folder, and ran `mysql -u root -p to log into mysql`